-It’s no secret that I think that every bride deserves to have a wedding planner- because every bride deserves to have a wonderful, stress free wedding planning process.
+It’s no secret that I think that every couple deserves to have a wedding planner- because everyone deserves to have a wonderful, stress free wedding planning process.
 But I know there are many brides out there who insist that their mom/friend/cousin/aunt- or even themselves- can handle things.
 Sure, of course they can- but there are also things that a wedding planner can do that your mom/aunt/friend can’t do.

 1. Offer insight, suggestions, and advice based on their expertise.